franklesniak/retropie-setup/README.md

 - RetroPie 4.8

 **Note:** If you are trying to set up RetroPie on a Ubuntu or Ubuntu Server system, please see [this guide](https://github.com/franklesniak/RetroPie-Setup-Ubuntu/tree/Support-Ubuntu-22dot04).

+### Supported "Technician Computer" Operating Systems

+The "technician computer" is a computer different than the one that will be used to run emulation software.
+It is used to bootstrap the overall setup process and it is where some configuration activities are performed.

+- Windows 11

+**Note:** Other technician computer operating systems will certainly work; however, this guide is not written for them.